Tofor

-Tofor-kon Tete Rengrengmal (possibly lived 1918 – December 1999) was a chief from the Malampa islands of Vanuatu.
-Rengrengmal was a veteran who fought in World War II.'
+Tofor-kon Tete Rengrengmal (c.
+1918) was a traditional senior chief from the Malampa Islands of Vanuatu.
+He was also an army veteran who fought during World War II.'

 Life

 Early life

 Tofor-kon Tete Rengrengmal was born around 1918.
-His father, Chief Bule Tainmal, was a high-ranking chief on Malampa.
+His father, Chief Bule Tainmal, was a chief in Malampa.

 Career

-In his adolescence, Tofor was known as a “skilled warrior”.
 He was recruited by his father, Chief Tainmal, to serve as his bodyguard.

-During World War II, Tofor was trained by the United States Army.
-He saw combat in the Solomon Islands.
+During World War II, he was trained by the United States Army and fought in the Solomon Islands.

 Legal disputes and allegations

-Tofor was accused of involvement in several killings, leading to disputes with authorities from France and England.
-Legal action by authorities was hampered due to implications relating to evidence.
+Tofor was accused of multiple murders, which led to legal disputes with authorities in both France and the United Kingdom.
+Efforts to pursue legal action were complicated by issues related to the availability and handling of evidence.

-Legacy and honours
+Legacy and honors

-By the time of Chief Bule Tainmal’s death in 1972, Tofor had achieved the Meleun Getlam rank.
-He presided over the death ceremony for his father and fulfilled his Mal rank obligations on the same day.
-Tofor died in December 1999.
+By the time of Chief Bule Tainmal's death in 1972, Tofor had attained the rank of Meleun Getlam.
+He presided over his father's death ceremony and fulfilled his Mal rank obligations on the same day.
+Tofor died in December 1999 at the age of either 80 or 81.